nautes-labs/website/src/en/guide/user-guide/code-repo.md

 >
 > You can create multiple resource files of repository authorizations for a code repository, such as authorizing a code repository to both products and projects, or multiple projects.
 The scope of the repository authorization will be determined by the union of product and project authorizations.
 >
-> After the repository authorization is successful, if you need to update the related code repositories of the granted product or project, such as adding or deleting related code repositories, the deploy key list of the authorized code repository will automatically increase or decrease to reflect the changes of the corresponding code repository.
+> After the repository authorization is successful, if you need to update the related code repositories of the granted products or projects, such as adding or deleting related code repositories, the deploy key list of the authorized code repository will automatically update to reflect the changes of the corresponding code repository.
 >
 > If the resource file of the repository authorization is successfully created, the value of the `coderepo` cannot be changed.
-If you need to change the authorized code repository, please [Delete Repository Authorization](#delete-repository-api) and re-authorize it.
+If you need to change the authorized code repository, please [Delete Repository Authorization](#delete-repository-authorization-api) and re-authorize it.
 >
-> The code repositories within a project have read and write permissions for each other by default.
+> The code repositories within the same project have read and write permissions to each other by default.

 ## Delete Repository Authorization (API)